madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-custom-auth/ai-fs-custom-auth.md

     Optionally session sharing can be set to **Application** or **Workspace Sharing**

-## Task 5: Create self service registration page
+## Task 5: Create profile with self service registration page

 1. Create self service registration page